s-da-sailor/price-prediction-preowned-cars/README.md

 # price-prediction-preowned-cars
-This repository is based on a research article titled "Application of Machine Learning Techniques to Predict the Price of Pre-owned Cars in Bangladesh" which has been published in [Information](https://www.mdpi.com/journal/information) journal on December 9, 2021. <br />
+This repository is based on a research article titled "Application of Machine Learning Techniques to Predict the Price of Pre-owned Cars in Bangladesh" which has been published in MDPI [Information](https://www.mdpi.com/journal/information) journal on December 9, 2021. <br />
 <br />
 Co-Authors:<br />
 Fahad Rahman Amik (fahad.rahman1@northsouth.edu)<br />